rex2630/codeswholesale-for-woocommerce/README.md

 Nice to have
 ------------
 * Post back query from CodesWholesale to shop about stock instead cron (benefit: more accurate stock details)
+* Post back query from CodesWholesale to shop to let know that preorder is ready to download

 What it does
 ------------